 UW/Community College Advising Conference

-The 34th Annual UW/CC Advising Conference was held via Zoom on Friday, April 22, 2022 from 9:00 a.m. to 4:00 p.m. in Alder Hall on the UW-Seattle campus
+The 35th Annual UW/CC Advising Conference was held on Friday, April 14, 2023 from 8:30 a.m. to 4:00 p.m. in Alder Hall on the UW-Seattle campus

 Sponsored by UW-Seattle Undergraduate Academic Affairs Advising

 Please complete the 2023 Conference Evaluation.

 Luz Iniguez, Director of the Educational Opportunity Program, Office of Minority Affairs and Diversity,University of Washington-Seattle

 Megan Kennedy, Director, Resilience Lab, University of Washington-Seattle

 Across college and university systems, we all play a role in supporting student well-being and promoting compassionate campus cultures.
 In this keynote address, Megan Kennedy, the UW Resilience Lab director, will present the Foundations for Advancing Student Well-Being.
 The four foundations include: Promoting equity and access – creating an atmosphere where all students feel safe and encouraged to be their authentic selves.
 Nurturing connection - supporting students as they build stronger relationships within themselves, increase their self-awareness, and navigate their sense of life purpose.
 Building resilience coping skills - teaching and modeling everyday practices to develop the cornerstones of resilience.
 And connecting to the natural environment - establishing an intentional and meaningful relationship between students and the places where they learn and grow.
 This keynote presentation will help us connect the value of supporting the whole student with transfer student success.